Rhettburnham/roofing-co/FONT_PANEL_DOCUMENTATION.md

 ### Tab not showing
 - Confirm the block has a `fonts` function in its tabsConfig
-- Check TopStickyEditPanel includes 'fonts' in standardTabOrder
+- Check BottomStickyEditPanel includes 'fonts' in `standardTabOrder`
-- Verify the fonts control component is imported correctly
+- Ensure block passes a valid `onControlsChange` function
+- Confirm `themeColors` are being passed down correctly for the color pickers in the font panel